pivotal/blog/content/post/test-driven-development-for-data-science.md

         self.spark.stop()
 ~~~

 Next step is to mock the data.
-In our case since the data is small so we can use it straight ahead.
-In practice the data can have millions observations or variables and we need to take a subset of the real data.
+In our case since the data is small, we can use it straight ahead.
+In practice we could have millions of observations or variables and we need to take a subset of the real data.
 The amount and kind of data that you mock depends on the complexity of the data.
 If the data is fairly homogenous then imitating a small amount is enough.
 If the data is heterogenous more mock data to cover various possible cases, that might break the model training pipeline, will be needed.

 ~~~python
 def mock_data(self):